 Powers & Skills

 In his mortal life, he was a fully licensed medical doctor with a specialization in emergency medicine, with field experience in multiple war zones.
-It has been over a year of subjective time since he’s had occasion to use that knowledge, and his nature as a bloodsucking undead monster hinders his ability to provide medical care, but the knowledge is still there.

 In combat, he is an unskilled brawler, relying entirely on the animal instinct and enhanced physical prowess he gained when he became a vampire.
 Everything he “knows” about fighting, he learned from movies and television.

 Popular culture is also his main source of “knowledge” about his own condition.
 He’s studying all the relevant history and mythology he can get his hands on, but it’s a slow process.
 The vampire who killed him didn’t tell him anything.
 Most of what he can do either comes from pure instinct, or is something he read about and decided to try that worked, either immediately or with practice.

 Mister Strix is a vampire, specifically a Schattenblut Vampire.
 He is undead, preserved and animated with the life-consuming energy that is the pure darkness of the Schattenwelt, fueled by blood magic.

 His undead body is far more resilient than his human body was.
 His skeleton is harder than stone, but just as light as human bone.
 His flesh feels human to the touch, but displays a resistance to cutting or puncturing more akin to thick leather or Kevlar.
 His body metabolizes the blood he drinks to sustain his existence, keep him preserved, heal his wounds, and alter his body in ways he is only beginning to explore.
 He can increase his strength, speed, and agility to superhuman levels, grow claws that can shred metal and stone as if it were paper, or transform into a cloud of mist.